whitneywilkes/intention-timer/README.md

 #### Form Functionality
   - When an activity category is clicked on (Exercise, Meditate, or Study), the associated border and icon change colors to give a visual indication that it has been selected.

-  - An input field is provided for What would you like to accomplish during this time?, minutes and seconds.
-The minutes and seconds fields only accepts numbers.
+  - An input field is provided for *What would you like to accomplish during this time?*, minutes, and seconds.
+The minutes and seconds fields only accept numbers.

   - A Start Activity button is provided to submit the data entered into the form.
 When the button is clicked, the data model is updated with an instance of the Activity class.